Hard to Hold (film)

 Hard to Hold is a 1984 musical drama film directed by Larry Peerce.
 It was meant as a starring vehicle for Rick Springfield, who had a solid television acting resume and a blossoming rock-pop career, but had yet to break out in feature films.
-It stars Springfield, Janet Eilber, and Patti Hansen.
+It stars Springfield in his film debut, Janet Eilber, and Patti Hansen.
 The film features many Springfield songs which are included on the soundtrack.

 Plot summary

 James "Jamie" Roberts, being a pop idol, is used to having his way with women.
 He meets child psychologist Diana Lawson in a car accident; however, she has never heard of him and doesn't swoon at his attention.
 He tries to win her affection, but complicating things is his ex-lover, Nicky Nides, who remains a member of his band.